logzio/docker-collector-logs/README.md

 Spin up your Docker containers if you haven’t done so already.
 Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 ### Change log
+- 0.0.5: Updated new public SSL certificate in Docker image & Filebeat configuration.
 - 0.0.4: Added options to include or exclude lines
 - 0.0.3: Support additional fields
 - 0.0.2: Add an option to configure logzio_codec and logzio_type